Offline mode

 The subtle Role of Oral Infections in STD Transmission

-The throat provides a comfortable environment for organisms like Neisseria gonorrhoeae, the bacterium responsible for gonorrhea.
-In some cases, the infection may persist there longer than it would in genital tissue.
+The throat is a comfortable place for certain micro-organisms, such as the Neisseria gonorrhoeae bacterium, which causes gonorrhea.
+In some cases, the infection stays longer in the throat than it does in the genital areas.

 The Good News: Most Throat STDs Are Treatable